SebWouters/CheMPS2/README.md

 orbitals.
 The localization occurs by means of Edmiston-Ruedenberg, and the ordering based on the Fiedler vector with the exchange matrix as cost function.

+[tests/test10.cpp.in](tests/test10.cpp.in) contains a ground state DMRG calculation of a half-filled square 3 by 3 Hubbard lattice, both in the site basis and in the momentum basis.
+For the latter, the matrix elements only have fourfold permutation symmetry.

 [tests/matrixelements/CH4.STO3G.FCIDUMP](tests/matrixelements/CH4.STO3G.FCIDUMP)
 contains the matrix elements for test3.